top of page

 • Goat ribs

-• Chicken & duck carcasses
+• Chicken and duck carcasses

 • Turkey wings

-🐾 Giant breeds (40+kg:
+Giant breeds (40kg+)

-• Venison & turkey necks
+• Venison and turkey necks

-• Goat & lamb ribs
+• Goat and lamb ribs

-• Chicken & duck carcasses
+• Chicken and duck carcasses

-āœ… Hold the bone (if safe to do so)Ā to encourage chewing
+• Hold the bone (if safe) to encourage controlled chewing.

-āœ… Frozen bones can be offeredĀ if your dog tolerates cold food
+• Frozen bones can be offered if your dog is comfortable with cold food.

 As an Amazon Associate, RFFDMSUK earn from qualifying purchases #CommissionsEarned